majo48/arena-git/ENVIRONMENT.md

     - SQLite, version 3.43.2
     - rsync, version 3.4.1

+# CONTABO VPS - Ubuntu (discontinued)

+This application is hosted

 # WINDOWS - WSL - Python (discontinued)

 This application is hosted in an development environment: